MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

 ---
-title: "Create a survey invitation by using Microsoft Flow | MicrosoftDocs"
+title: "Create a survey invitation by using Power Automate | MicrosoftDocs"
-description: "Instructions for creating a survey invitation by using Microsoft Flow"
+description: "Instructions for creating a survey invitation by using Power Automate"
 keywords: ""
 author: sbmjais
 ms.author: shjais